aptos-foundation/AIPs/aips/aip-11-Move Objects.md

 - `CreatorRef` that allows the creation of all other capabilities, allows adding resources to the object, and can only be accessed at the time the object is created.
 - `ObjectId` points to an object.
 This is useful for storing references to a resource for reverse lookup and other operations.
 - `DeleteRef` allows the holder to delete the object from storage.
-- `ExtendRef` allows th holder to gain access to the signer to add new resources.
+- `ExtendRef` allows the holder to gain access to the signer to add new resources.
 - `TransferRef` allows for the holder to transfer new resources to the object after creation.

 A `DeleteRef` stored within a module could allow the creator or owner to burn a token, if present.